/cf-commit

 What It Does

-- Analyzes Staged Changes — Reviews diffs of all staged files
+- Analyzes Changes — Reviews diffs of all staged and unstaged files, plus recent commit history

 Commit Types